-Because our algorithms are constantly adapting to the students, we are always working right at the students level.
-Our reports feed parents and teachers with the individualized reports that allow them to understand what the children understand.
-Using that knowledge, we can fill those gaps quickly.
+Because our algorithms are constantly adapting to the students, we are always working right at each student’s individual level.
+Our reports provide parents and teachers with the individualized reports that allow them to understand exactly what each child understands.
+Using that knowledge, we can identify and fill gaps quickly.

 How does Elephant Learning Approach Teaching Concepts?: